Federal Assault Weapons Ban: Provisions

 The Public Safety and Recreational Firearms Act was enacted as part of the Violent Crime Control and Law Enforcement Act of 1994.
 The prohibitions expired on September 13, 2004.

-The Act prohibited the manufacture, transfer, or possession of "semiautomatic assault weapons," as defined by the Act.
+The Act prohibited the manufacture, transfer, or possession of "semiautomatic assault weapons", as defined by the Act.
 "Weapons banned were identified either by specific make or model (including copies or duplicates thereof, in any caliber), or by specific characteristics that slightly varied according to whether the weapon was a pistol, rifle, or shotgun" (see below).
-The Act also prohibited the manufacture of "large capacity ammunition feeding devices" (LCAFDs) except for sale to government, law enforcement or military, though magazines made before the effective date ("pre-ban" magazines) were legal to possess & transfer.
+The Act also prohibited the manufacture of "large capacity ammunition feeding devices" (LCAFDs) except for sale to government, law enforcement or military, though magazines made before the effective date ("pre-ban" magazines) were legal to possess and transfer.
 An LCAFD was defined as "any magazine, belt, drum, feed strip, or similar device manufactured after the date [of the act] that has the capacity of, or that can be readily restored or converted to accept, more than 10 rounds of ammunition."

-The Act included a number of exemptions and exclusions from its prohibitions:
+The Act included several exemptions and exclusions from its prohibitions: